uccser/cs-field-guide/text/en/chapters/data-representation.md

 So how does UTF-8 actually work?
 Use the following process to do what the interactive is doing and convert characters to UTF-8 yourself.

-1. Lookup the unicode number of your character.
+1. Lookup the Unicode number of your character.
-{interactive name="unicode-chars" type="in-page"}
+{interactive name="Unicode-chars" type="in-page"}

-2. Convert the unicode number to a binary number, using as **few** bits as needed.
+2. Convert the Unicode number to a binary number, using as **few** bits as necessary.
 Look back to the section on binary numbers if you cannot remember how to convert a number to binary.

 3. Count how many bits are in the binary number, and choose the correct pattern to use, based on how many bits there were.
 Step 4 will explain how to use the pattern.

   ```
-  7  or less bits: 0xxxxxxx
+  7  or fewer bits: 0xxxxxxx
-  11 or less bits: 110xxxxx 10xxxxxx
+  11 or fewer bits: 110xxxxx 10xxxxxx
-  16 or less bits: 1110xxxx 10xxxxxx 10xxxxxx
+  16 or fewer bits: 1110xxxx 10xxxxxx 10xxxxxx
-  21 or less bits: 11110xxx 10xxxxxx 10xxxxxx 10xxxxxx
+  21 or fewer bits: 11110xxx 10xxxxxx 10xxxxxx 10xxxxxx
   ```

 4. Replace the x's in the pattern with the bits of the binary number you converted in 2.
 If there are more x's than bits, replace extra left-most x's with 0's.

-For example, if you wanted to find out the representation for **貓** (cat in chinese), the steps you would take would be as follows.
+For example, if you wanted to find out the representation for **貓** (cat in Chinese), the steps you would take would be as follows.

-1. Determine that the unicode number for **貓** is **35987**.
+1. Determine that the Unicode number for **貓** is **35987**.
-2. Convert **29483** to binary -- getting **10001100 10010011**.
+2. Convert **29483** to binary -- giving **10001100 10010011**.
 3. Count that there are **15** bits, and therefore the third pattern **1110xxxx 10xxxxxx 10xxxxx** should be used.
 4. Substitute the bits into the pattern to replace the x's -- **11101000 10110010 10010011**.